-- Your zit is ready when it has a white or yellow center that is nearly bursting on its own.
+Your zit is ready when it has a white or yellow center that is nearly bursting on its own.

-- Use a sterile needle to puncture the whitehead – here’s a tip: Purchase a box of fine point sterile lancets at the drugstore if you plan on doing a lot of bathroom surgery (you can find them in the diabetes aisle, or ask the pharmacist).
+Use a sterile needle to puncture the whitehead – here’s a tip: Purchase a box of fine point sterile lancets at the drugstore if you plan on doing a lot of bathroom surgery (you can find them in the diabetes aisle, or ask the pharmacist).
 Take your lancet and gently pierce the center of the zit.

-- Now you can carefully squeeze each side of the zit to release the gunk by pressing around it in a gentle “in and up” motion.
+Now you can carefully squeeze each side of the zit to release the gunk by pressing around it in a gentle “in and up” motion.
 The idea is to coax the plug out of the follicle all the way up to the opening in the skin.
 Give equal amounts of pressure on every side, but not too much!

-- If there is swelling, apply ice to the zit for two minutes.
+If there is swelling, apply ice to the zit for two minutes.
 This is the cheapest, most underrated home acne treatment there is.
 An iced pimple will heal in a day or two.
 You cannot squeeze a pimple flat!
 That little lump you feel is residual swelling and will go down if you ice it later (see below).

-- When your squeezing party is finished, clean it up with Exfoliating Toner then dab a little Overnight Treatment on the open pore using a Q-tip.
+When your squeezing party is finished, clean it up with Exfoliating Toner then dab a little Overnight Treatment on the open pore using a Q-tip.
 These are the only two products that can travel down to the bottom of the pore and kill any residual bacteria.

-What to Do for a Stubborn Pimple Instead of Squeezing:
+What to do for a stubborn pimple instead of squeezing?

-- Ice it for two minutes morning and night, apply extra Exfoliating Serum in the morning, and spot treat with extra Clearing Gel at night to help it heal instead of bathroom surgery.
+Ice it for two minutes morning and night, apply extra Exfoliating Serum in the morning, and spot treat with extra Clearing Gel at night to help it heal instead of bathroom surgery.
 Or, if you think it’s almost ready, use a warm compress to help the pimple come up to the surface.

 - Try not to stare at your zits in a magnifying mirror–this will only stress you out and make you feel bad.

-- If you are feeling anxious about wanting to squeeze, cover it with powder (women) or Murad tinted salicylic concealer (men) so you can’t see the redness.
-Now, walk away from that mirror.
-(Your skin will thank you for it!)
+- If you are feeling anxious about wanting to squeeze, cover it with an acne-safe powder or tinted concealer so you can’t see the redness.